trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ## TL;DR

-I've trained _LSTM_ Recurrent Neural Network on _~100k_ recipes dataset using TensorFlow, and it suggested me to cook _"Cream Soda with Onions"_, _"Puff Pastry Strawberry Soup"_, _"Zucchini flavor Tea"_ and _"Salmon Mousse of Beef and Stilton Salad with Jalapenos"_.
+I've trained a character-level LSTM _(Long short-term memory)_ RNN _(Recurrent Neural Network)_ on _~100k_ recipes dataset using TensorFlow, and it suggested me to cook _"Cream Soda with Onions"_, _"Puff Pastry Strawberry Soup"_, _"Zucchini flavor Tea"_ and _"Salmon Mousse of Beef and Stilton Salad with Jalapenos"_.

 Here you may find more examples of what I ended up with: